Keflon/Maui.MvvmZero/README.md

 `Maui.MvvmZero` is an evolution of [MvvmZero for Xamarin](https://github.com/Keflon/FunctionZero.MvvmZero)

+## Ethos
+`MvvmZero` is there to guide the way, not get in the way.
+If you understand the MVVM pattern, the aim is for MvvmZero to be intuitive, and to remain so if you go off the beaten track to do things your own way.

 ## Overview
 This library provides an exceptionally lightweight and easy to use framework for building cross-platform MAUI apps using the MVVM design pattern.